 A Sunday morning at the Ebell Club in 1938

 In 1939, after 8 years of faithful service, Rev. Lindgren resigned, and Rev. Lyman Wendt became Calvary's second pastor.
-Under his leadership the church continued to grow, and the Ebell Club felt like it was shrinking.
-They soon found that they had need for larger facilities.
-In 1941 they purchased three downtown lots on the same block as the Ebell Club.
+He was a young man who had graduated recently from Biola College.
+Under his leadership the church continued to grow and they soon found that they had need for larger facilities.

 The church bought three lots just down the street at the corner of 6th and French in 1941.
 In fact, it is recorded that the building committee met on December 7, 1941 (the day of the attack on Pearl Harbor).
 Due to war material needs, new construction wasn’t permitted.
 They prayed and realized that the establishment of military facilities could bring hundreds of service men to church and the Ebell Club was not adequate, so the move was on.
 In 1942, God would provide for the growing congregation as the architect came up with the idea to turn the existing house on the property half way around.
 While no new building permits were being given, they were allowing remodels.
 God provided for the new church in so many miraculous ways as the building was completed.

 All of the needed furnishings were purchased from a lodge that was closing down, a godly provision since most items were unavailable in wartime.
 Even exit signs were a miracle, since final inspection would not pass without them.
 Seven signs were found in a box from the lodge—the exact number needed.
 Opening day of the new facility was October 18, 1942 with more than 300 people attending.